resources index

 Paco de Lucía 2

-Today's players have taken the alzapúa technique to new heights.
-Although the ancient thumb-and-index technique is rarely heard today, the thumb-only version has become a very highly developed tool for expressing the driving nature of certain moments in flamenco.
-The preceding examples offer ways in which the ternary (three parts) alzapúa mechanism can be made quaternary (four parts), or binary (two parts) in the case of Diego's bulerías: slurring on the same bass string (Morao), adding another bass string (Paco de Antequera), or "looping" the fingering into changing patterns (Diego).
+The p-i-p fingering is still popular among Jerez-based guitarists and alzapúa has been developed greatly in recent decades, both mechanisms being effective means of expressing the driving nature of certain moments in flamenco.
+The preceding examples show three ways to make the ternary mechanism quaternary (binary in the case of Diego's bulerías): slurring on the same bass string (Morao), adding another bass string (Paco de Antequera), or "looping" the fingering in eccentric cycles (Diego).

-The falseta seen below is a very basic example of a modern approach and echoes the ideas of Pepe Habichuela, Paco de Lucía and many others.
-It starts with an eighth rest and uses rest strokes for the single bass notes.
-Notice how the brushing at beat eight takes place on the second and third strings, following the fourth-string rest stroke.
+The alzapúa falseta seen below is a very basic example of a modern approach, and it echoes the playing of Pepe Habichuela, Paco de Lucía and others.
+It starts with an eighth rest and the melody on the bass strings is played with rest strokes.
+Notice that, after the fourth-string rest stroke at the end of beat seven, the brushing in beat eight takes place on the second and third strings.
 The slurs require firm left-hand articulation and coordination of striking and fretting hands to create a smooth melodic line, particularly the "false" slur onto the fifth string, third fret.

 (click here to listen)